fxrobin/fxrobin.github.io/_posts/articles/jeckyll-tips/2023-11-13-jekyll-tips-en.md

 Nowadays, it is possible to run Jekyll locally on Windows, Linux and Mac, using Docker.
 Altough I have used Jekyll native on Linux for years, I now prefer to use Docker, because it is easier to install and maintain.

-Pre-requisites: Docker and Docker must be installed on your system.
+Pre-requisites: Docker must be installed on your system.

 If you have a repository with some github pages, you can run Jekyll locally with the following command: